syd168/yt-dlp-gui/README.md

 ## Notes

 - Make sure yt-dlp and FFmpeg are correctly installed (if needed).
+- To install yt-dlp please refer to the official documentation。https://github.com/yt-dlp/yt-dlp
+- To install FFmpeg please refer to the official documentation。https://ffmpeg.org/download.html
 - If using a proxy, ensure the proxy server address is correct.
 - Do not close the program during the download process, as it may interrupt the download.